itkhanz/Cleanium/README.md

 * Launch a separate browser driver session for each test method
 * Quit the driver only if it exits
+* Do not put conditional assertions
+* Try to have a good readable name for methods
+* Number of arguments to method should be minimal.
+Use Map, POJO, and Generics.
+* Boolean as method argument should be avoided, instead create two separate methods
+* Avoid try-catch block inside a method
+*
 *

 ### Part 6 | Using Inheritance in Selenium Framework | Open Closed Principle |